Volas171/AlexServerPlugin/README.md

 ![Java Check](https://github.com/Volas171/AlexServerPlugin/workflows/Java%20Check/badge.svg)

 # Note:
-dont believe in https://github.com/alexpvpmindustry/AlexServerPluginPublic i have legit proof of not doing what alex accuses me of **but you can believe what you want, i wont judge you**
+dont believe in https://github.com/alexpvpmindustry/AlexServerPluginPublic i have legit proof of not doing what alex accuses me of **but you can believe what you want, i wont judge you**.
-He also broke Apache License by making "his" repository have mit license but i wont do stuff since im nice.

 i also give alex credit of makng 30% of the plugin
 ### alex if you read this , dm me if you can , i didnt leak those webooks but anyways.